How to scan your old photographs

 Keep the following in mind:

 1. Ensure you scan at the highest resolution possible so your image will be best preserved.
 We recommend an image resolution of 300ppi for best results.

 2. Gently remove any surface dust or debris from your photographs before scanning.
 The most gentle way to clean dust off your photographs is to use a soft brush, or simply blow on your photograph.
 If your image is a daguerreotype (a special type of photograph printed on silver-plated copper, most generally used for images taken before 1860), do not clean it yourself, and rather seek a professional cleaning service.

 3. Place your pictures as straight and as flat as possible on the scanner.
 Ensure you are treating the image delicately, especially if it is coming out of a photo frame.

 4. Make sure you have the whole photograph scanned - you can always crop it later.

 If you have any photographs with significant handwritten notes, dates or messages on the back of them, be sure to flip them over and scan the reverse, too - sometimes these are just as important as the special images themselves.

-Now that you have your images scanned and digitized, you can choose a stunning album or book to display them in, allowing you to share the past with your loved ones.
-You can fully customize your album, choosing the material, cover, text and layout so it tells your family’s story in the way you want it to.
-You also have the peace of mind knowing that your images are safe, stored both on a computer and physically in an elegant album.
-Plus, every printed MILK Photo Book and Album comes with a free digital flipbook version that can be easily shared online.
+MILK gives you the freedom to fully customize your stunning album or book.
+You can choose the material, cover, text and layout, so it tells your family’s story in the way you want it to.
+When you print with MILK, you have the peace of mind knowing that your images are safe, stored both on a computer and physically in an elegant album.
+Plus, MILK Photo Books and Albums come with free digital flipbook versions that can be easily shared online with those who also care about the value of those images.
 Simply share the link via social media or copy the link and send to friends and family.